YorkUITInnovation/moodle-local_absence_request/student_user_guide_en.md

     - Absence Reporting must be submitted during the current academic term
     - Absences cannot be reported for past terms or future terms
     - Both the start and end dates of your absence must fall within the current term

-3. **Faculty Affiliation**:
-    - Your faculty affiliation is automatically determined from your student profile
-    - No additional action is required to specify your faculty

 ### Reporting an Absence